thombashi/tcconfig/docs/pages/usage/tcset/docker_usage.rst

     # tcset <container name or ID> --docker ...

+You could use ``--src-container``/``--dst-container`` options to specify source/destination container.

-Set traffic control within a container
+Set traffic control within a docker container
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 You need to run a container with ``--cap-add NET_ADMIN`` option if you you would like to set a tc rule within a container: